 Patrick co-authored "Introduction to the Securities Act of 1933 and to the Securities and Exchange Commission" in the Federal Securities Act of 1933 treatise published by Matthew Bender.
 He lectures frequently to legal, accounting, business, and financial groups, has been interviewed about legal developments on radio, TV, and cable news programs, and has been quoted for his insight on legal topics in publications such as The Wall Street Journal, The New York Times, and the Chicago Tribune.

-Patrick has been selected by his peers for inclusion in The Best Lawyers in America© since 1995 and is currently listed in three unique categories: Corporate Governance and Compliance Law, Corporate Law, and Securities Law.
+Patrick has been selected by his peers for inclusion in The Best Lawyers in America© in the fields of Corporate Governance Law (2012-2024), Corporate Law (2010-2024), Securities/Capital Markets Law (2007, 2012-2024), Securities Regulation (2011-2024), Corporate Governance and Compliance Law (2010-2011) and Securities Law (2010-2011).
+He was also named the Best Lawyers® 2022 Corporate Law “Lawyer of the Year” in Chicago.
 In 2010, The Legal 500 recognized his mergers & acquisitions work.
-Also selected for the first and all subsequent editions of Super Lawyers® for his achievements in securities and corporate finance, he is now Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system, and has been so rated since his first evaluation more than 20 years ago.
-In 2019, he was awarded the Judicial AV® Preeminent™ Rating, which is the highest possible distinction by both his peers and the Judiciary.
+Also selected for the first and all subsequent editions of Super Lawyers® for his achievements in securities and corporate finance, he is now Peer Review Rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system and has been so rated since his first evaluation more than 20 years ago.
+In 2019, he was awarded the Judicial AV Preeminent® Rating, which is the highest possible distinction by both his peers and the Judiciary.
+He was named to the named to the 2022 "Midwest Trailblazers" list by The American Lawyer.

 Patrick was selected as "Michigan Lawyer of the Year" by Michigan Lawyers Weekly in 2007.
 The only corporate lawyer so honored, he was labeled a "financial wiz" and a "mastermind."
 He was named to DBusiness magazine's list of "Top Lawyers" in the areas of corporate governance and compliance law and securities law and was named a Best Lawyers’ Detroit Corporate Governance Law "Lawyer of the Year" even while living and working in Chicago.
 According to Chambers USA, Patrick is "top of the class for capital raising."